fabiospampinato/store/README.md

 If you need some more hooks for your Store plugin let me know and I'll make sure to add them.

 We currently don't have an official "Store DevTools Extension", but it would be super cool to have one.
 Perhaps it could provide a GUI for [`debug`](#debug)'s functionalities, and/or implement other features like time-travel debugging.
-If you're interesting in developing this please do get in touch! 😃
+If you're interested in developing this please do get in touch! 😃

 ### Extra/React